WordPress.com vs WordPress.org: What’s the Difference?

 Not All WordPress Hosts are Equal

 According to WordPress itself, most web hosting services are capable of hosting a WordPress site.
-Basically, the minimum requirements are PHP (the hypertext preprocessor) version 5.2.4 or higher, and MySQL (structured language query relational database) version 5.5 or higher.
+Basically, in 2015, the minimum requirements are PHP (the hypertext preprocessor) version 5.2.4 or higher, and MySQL (structured language query relational database) version 5.5 or higher.
+In 2025, WordPress recommends PHP version is 7.4 and MySQL 8.0 or MariaDB 10.5 or greater.
 Hosts should also use an Apache or nginx server.

 This isn’t enough, especially for businesses and eCommerce sites in particular.
 They require WordPress hosting that works closely with the software.
 Their host must be on top of the latest updates, well-versed in WordPress plugins and security, and able to provide skilled WordPress managed hosting.